 NASA uses the vantage point of space to increase our understanding of our home planet, improve lives and safeguard our future.
 NASA develops new ways to observe and study Earth’s interconnected natural systems with long-term data records.
 The agency freely shares this unique knowledge and works with institutions around the world to gain new insights into how our planet is changing.

-Publication: Mark Richardson, et al., “Reconciled climate response estimates from climate models and the energy budget of Earth,” Nature Climate Change (2016) doi:10.1038/nclimate3066
+Reference: “Reconciled climate response estimates from climate models and the energy budget of Earth” by Mark Richardson, Kevin Cowtan, Ed Hawkins and Martin B. Stolpe, 27 June 2016, Nature Climate Change.